NathanHTC/Authentication/README.md

 # Authentication
 This project consists of:

- use Node.js, Express and MongoDB to create the API.
+ Node.js is used to create the server API.

+ JSON Web Tokens are used in session management.

+ Express routers and middlewares are used to process requests

- JSON Web Tokens will also be used to store user data.
+ MongoDB used to store and retrieve user data

- Users can create an account with their email address and then use their password for authentication.
-You will also use Node.js to send the password reset email message.
+ Users can create an account with their email address and then use their

+ password for authentication. use Node.js to send the password reset email message.